Regulation Explained by an OT

 Sensory overloaded = too much information Sensory overload is a term which describes the experience an individual with sensory differences may have when they receive too much sensory information.
 The brain is unable [...]

 Arousal is all about alertness Arousal at its simplest is how awake or alert or how tired you are.
 It supports attention and focus.
-There are a number of things which impact an [...]
+There are a number of things which impact our [...]

 Lisa's story - Supporting Sensory at School Sensory differences are thought to occur in between 5-16% of the population.
 This means up to four students in a mainstream classroom may experience sensory differences. [...]